Meerut records second highest coronavirus cases in UP with six more testing positive

 Four of the six people tested positive for the disease on Monday are family members of the man who had recently returned from Maharashtra.
-The total count of COVID-19 cases in Uttar Pradesh has crossed the 100 marks, said, officials.
+The total count of COVID-19 cases in Uttar Pradesh has crossed the 100 mark, said officials.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)